History of Some Interesting Dishes of India

 Try these Paneer recipes:-

-One of the most famous snack in India today is samosa.
+One of the most famous snacks in India today is samosa.
 But, do you know about its origins?
 It originated from Central Asia.
 According to legend, the traders from different parts of the world traveled to India using Central Asian trade routes.
 They could not carry heavy food so they cooked small triangles that were filled with mince.
 These were easy to make and carry and could be eaten anytime.
 When this dish came to India, it was a big hit and Samosa became a staple snack for kings and commoners alike.
+This snack is one of the interesting dishes of India.

 - Pav Bhaji